7thLucas/full-app-6a390-12874-4804/_doc/product-overview.md

 ## What it is

-An app that ingests a recorded lecture video and returns a concise, structured summary — fast.
-The user uploads (or links) a lecture recording and gets back the key points, important definitions/terms, and any action items, without re-watching the whole thing.
+An app that takes a **YouTube lecture link** and returns a concise, structured summary — fast.
+The user pastes the link to a recorded lecture and gets back the key points, important definitions/terms, and the concepts most likely to appear on a test — without re-watching the whole thing.
+There is no file upload; the YouTube link is the way in.

 ## The problem it solves